anatawa12/rhino-for-fixrtm/README.md

 # This Repository was a fork of Rhino.
+# This Repository Never updated.
+Will be replaced by another project.

 This fork is archived because this will never updated.
 This fork was developed on anatawa12/rhino-for-fixrtm but this is a part of fixrtm project so transfered.